jxjhheric/clip-relay/README.md

 ```

 2) Temporarily start with `:latest` using your compose to create tables, stop it, then change the image tag to `:slim` and start again.

+## CI / Workflow

+The GitHub Actions workflow is now manual to avoid building on every push.
+Trigger it from the Actions tab:

+- Workflow name: "Build and Push Docker Image"
+- Event: `workflow_dispatch` (Run workflow)
+- Optionally toggle whether to also build/push the `slim` image via the input parameter.

 ## Project Structure
 ```